 Top Features of PostgreSQL

-There are many reasons why PostgreSQL is considered the best database for Python.
+There are several reasons why PostgreSQL is seen as the best database for Python.
 Some of the top features of this powerful tool include:

 - Flexible data modeling – PostgreSQL allows you to create custom data models to fit your specific needs, ideal for complex applications.